harshitpaunikar1/unified-analytics-lead-growth/.github/project-buildup-history.md

 - Task summary: This was the middle stretch where the project started feeling real.
 I kept going and tried to apply layout, spacing, color, and typography until the project reads clearly, then cleaned up whatever looked confusing or weak from the earlier days.
 Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
 I was also trying to keep the idea grounded so it did not drift into random features for no reason.
 - Deliverable: Ended the day with usable UI in hand, plus a few side notes on what still needed fixing later.
 It was not super polished, just stable enough that I felt okay moving forward.
+## 2023-04-13 - Day 8: Styling

+- Task summary: Late-night fix: re-ran the plots with better axis labels and a more readable color palette.
+- Deliverable: Cleaner than this morning's version.